AmmarW/mesh-gui-tools/README.md

-### MEEN-689: Applied Computing Concepts (Spring 2025)

-#### Team Members
-- Ammar Waheed
-- Harsh Mittal
-- Jasdeep Bajaj
-- Mohini Priya Kolluri
-- Shivam Vashi

-## Repository Overview
+# Repository Overview

-This repository contains two main projects:
+This repository hosts the source code and documentation for two software applications developed as part of the **MEEN-689: Applied Computing Concepts** course at Texas A&M University (Spring 2025):

-1. **HeatStack**: A thermal simulation and analysis tool.
+- **HeatStack** – A thermal simulation and analysis toolkit.
-2. **MeshX**: A mesh processing and manipulation tool.
+- **MeshX** – A comprehensive 3D mesh processing platform.

-Each project has its own dedicated README file with detailed instructions and documentation.
+Each application is contained in its own directory and includes a dedicated README with build instructions, usage examples, and technical documentation.

 ---

-## HeatStack Project
+## Applications

-### Description

-HeatStack is a thermal simulation tool designed to analyze heat transfer in complex systems.
-It supports features such as:
+### 🔥 HeatStack: 1D Composite-Material Heat-Equation Solver

+HeatStack is a high-performance tool designed to solve the 1D transient heat equation for composite materials under extreme, long-duration thermal loads.
+Inspired by NASA insulation design challenges, it processes any 3D mesh by slicing it into 1D stacks along the Z-axis, solving the heat equation for each stack using advanced numerical methods (BTCS or Crank–Nicholson).
+HeatStack also includes a thermal comparator to recommend optimal insulation thicknesses based on user-defined temperature criteria.

+Key features include:

+- Automatic slicing of 3D meshes into 1D stacks for simulation.
-- Thermal simulation for steady-state and transient conditions.
+- Configurable simulation parameters, including boundary conditions and material properties.
-- Material property customization.
-- Visualization of temperature distribution.
+- Support for composite material layers with customizable thermal properties.
+- Recommendations for insulation thickness to meet thermal performance goals.

-For more details, refer to the [HeatStack README](./HeatStack/README.md).
+For setup and usage instructions, see the [HeatStack README](./HeatStack/README.md).

 ---

-## MeshX Project

-### Description

-MeshX is a mesh processing tool that provides advanced capabilities for handling and manipulating 3D meshes.
-It supports:
+### 🧊 MeshX: 3D Mesh Processing Framework

+MeshX provides a robust set of tools for working with surface and volumetric meshes.
+Designed with extensibility and usability in mind, it includes:

-- Surface mesh import/export handling.
+- Support for common mesh file formats (import/export).
-- Mesh validation and transformations (translation, rotation, scaling).
+- Mesh transformations: translation, rotation, and scaling.
-- Boolean operations (union, intersection, difference).
+- Boolean operations: union, intersection, difference.
-- Volume mesh generation.
+- Volume mesh generation from surface geometry.
-- A graphical user interface (GUI) for ease of use.
+- An intuitive GUI for user interaction.

-For more details, refer to the [MeshX README](./MeshX/README.md).
+Detailed documentation is available in the [MeshX README](./MeshX/README.md).

 ---